PatrickLerner/lets_talk_about_life/readme.md

 ## Info

 These texts are transcripts of a book called "Let's Talk about Life: An Integrated Approach to Russian Conversation" by Emily Tall and Valentina Vlasikova published by "John Wiley & Sons, Inc." in 1996.
 They are intermediate level audio files of conversation of about 10-15 minutes in length of native speakers discussing various aspects of Russian post-Soviet life.
+Sadly the book is out of publication and almost impossible to come by with the original recordings.

 While the audio was part of the book, the transcripts are not.
 Although I believe they were included as part of an accompanying teacher's book, which is pretty much not to be found anywhere.
 The texts made available here I had therefore transcribed by [maria_levy](https://www.fiverr.com/maria_levy).